unjs/c12/README.md

 Extending can be nested and each layer can extend from one base or more.

 Final config is merged result of extended options and user options with [unjs/defu](https://github.com/unjs/defu).

+Each item in extends, is a string that can be either an absolute or relative path to current config file pointing to a config file for extending or directory containing config file.
+If it starts with either of `github:`, `gitlab:`, `bitbucket:` or `https:`, c12 autmatically clones it with [tiged](https://github.com/tiged/tiged).

 For custom merging strategies, you can directly access each layer with `layers` property.